Zanzibar Itinerary: A Perfect 4 Days on the Spice Island in 2025

 The cruises tend to be leisurely and last about 2 hours.

-✔️⛵️ Check Price & Availablility for a Dhow cruise from Stone Town
+✔️⛵️ Check Price & Availability for a Dhow cruise from Stone Town

-The sundowner is a tradition across the African bush, and it’s just as amazing in Zanzibar.
-Try a rooftop sundowner and sip a cool cocktail while you watch the sunset into the water.
+The sundowner , or cocktail at sunset, is a tradition across the African bush, and it’s just as amazing in Zanzibar.
+Try a rooftop sundowner while you watch the sun set into the water.

 The Emerson Rooftop Teahouse is a perfect choice, as is the Rooftop at Z Hotel.
 You can’t go wrong!

 $$$ Zuri Zanzibar – Rated 9.2/10 with 75 reviews.
-This new modern take on Tanzanian traditions is an oasis of paradise in paradise.
+This new modern take on Tanzanian traditions is an idyllic oasis in paradise.

 See our full review of Zuri here.